alberttgomes/liferay-database-converter/README.md

          ports:
            - "[PORT]:5432"
       ```
-      > You can follow the something similar to MySQL
+      > You can follow something similar to MySQL

 3. Spin up Docker database service: